Wheat Midge Resources

 Wheat Midge Forecast Map

 Good moisture favours this insect.
-The dry conditions in 2017 in much of Saskatchewan are the primary reason for the decline in wheat midge populations.
+Continued dry conditions in 2018 in much of Saskatchewan are the primary reason for the decline in wheat midge populations.
 Research has shown that if there is less than 25 mm of precipitation prior to the end of May, midge emergence will be affected.
 Emergence of the adult flies can be delayed, extended or erratic and may not coincide with the susceptible stage of the wheat crop.

 To determine midge populations and, if necessary, timing of an insecticide application, growers are urged to monitor conventional wheat fields during the susceptible period—when the wheat head becomes visible as the boot splits until mid-flowering (anthesis).
 Regular field scouting on successive nights is important to understand wheat midge population changes in a particular field.
 Temperature and wind conditions significantly influence egg-laying by the adult female midge.
 High temperatures and high winds tend to reduce activity of egg-laying female midge.